Sequential Cohort Selection under Uncertainty: Experiments in the One-shot Setting

 \subsection{Effect of Batch Size and Selection Cost $c$}

-To evaluate the trade-offs between utility and fairness, we systematically vary the batch size and selection cost ($c$), and compute utility and fairness penalties for both neural network and logistic policies for test set.
-The batch size controls how many applicants are evaluated per iteration, while the selection cost ($c$) penalizes large admission volumes.
-The plots in figure~\ref{fig2} show how both utility and fairness metrics evolve with these parameters.
+To evaluate the trade-offs between utility and fairness, we systematically vary the batch size and selection cost $c$, and compute utility and fairness penalties for both neural network and logistic policies for the test set.
+The batch size controls how many applicants are evaluated per iteration.
+The plots in Figure~\ref{fig2} show how both utility and fairness metrics evolve with these parameters.

-\emph{Impact of $c$ values on utility.} When $c = 0.001$, selection is cheap, so both policies are encouraged to admit more candidates.
-As the batch size increases, we see a steady improvement in utility for both models, especially for the neural policy which eventually achieves a utility close to 10.
-For the logistic policy, utility also increases with batch size but at a slightly slower rate.
-When $c = 0.1$, selection becomes costly, which limits the number of admitted candidates.
-Here, the neural network still maintains a strong upward trend, showing its adaptability under stricter constraints, while the logistic policy starts with negative utility and only slowly improves, plateauing around 6.
-This confirms that higher selection costs discourage large admissions and make it harder for simpler models to perform well.
+\emph{Impact of $c$ on utility.} When $c = 0.001$, admitting students incurs little cost, and both policies benefit from selecting larger sets of applicants.
+As the batch size increases, the utility improves steadily, with the neural policy achieving higher values overall.
+When $c = 0.1$, the cost discourages large admissions, resulting in lower utility levels.
+In this regime, the neural policy still adapts effectively and maintains an increasing trend, whereas the logistic policy struggles initially and improves more slowly, eventually plateauing at a lower level.
+This confirms that higher selection costs make the optimization problem more challenging, particularly for less expressive policies. higher costs make optimization more challenging, particularly for smaller batch sizes, where the neural policy exhibits greater robustness.
+As the batch size increases, the performance gap between the two policies narrows.

 \emph{Impact of batch size on fairness penalties.} Fairness penalties drop significantly as batch size increases.
 At small batch sizes, both policies suffer from noticeable fairness violations, especially the logistic model.
-The neural network policy shows a sharp improvement: its fairness penalty drops rapidly and reaches zero after only 100 student evaluations.
-In contrast, the logistic policy reduces its fairness penalty more gradually, only approaching zero when the batch size exceeds 200.
-This suggests that expressive models like neural networks can more efficiently adapt to fairness constraints when provided with sufficient batch-level information, whereas simpler models like logistic regression require larger batches to achieve similar levels of fairness.
+The neural network policy shows a sharp improvement: its fairness violation drops rapidly and reaches zero after only 100 student evaluations.
+In contrast, the logistic policy reduces its fairness violation more gradually, only approaching zero when the batch size exceeds 200.
+This suggests that expressive models such as neural networks can more efficiently adapt to fairness constraints when provided with sufficient batch-level information, whereas simpler models such as logistic regression require larger batches to achieve similar levels of fairness.